- Solar advice hub

 You can take part in Solar Together if you’re a homeowner, small or medium-sized business owner, or tenant – as long as you have your landlord's permission.

-Social Housing Decarbonisation Fund
+Warm Homes: Social Housing Fund

-This government programme gives funding to local councils that they can use to improve the energy efficiency of social homes in their area, including measures like solar panels and insulation.
+This UK government programme gives funding to local councils that they can use to improve the energy efficiency of social homes in their area, including measures like solar panels and insulation.

-In 2024, the government awarded ÂŁ2.3 million of funding to Lewes District Council, and ÂŁ1.47 million to Wealden District Council.
+This wasn't the first time that Sussex residents have benefited from WH:SHF grants.
+In 2024, the scheme awarded £2.3 million of funding to Lewes District Council, and £1.47 million to Wealden District Council.

 National grants